Hormonal pills are possible. Rating of the best contraceptives

 • Janine

-These drugs are prescribed not only to prevent pregnancy.
-Microdosed hormonal pills allow you to adjust your periods and balance your hormones.
+These medications are not only prescribed to prevent pregnancy.
+Microdosed hormonal tablets allow you to regulate your periods and improve the balance of hormones.
 Often prescribed for irregular periods.

 birth control pills at 20

-What is better to choose birth control pills at 25?
+What is the best birth control pill to choose at age 25?

-At 25, if you don't have children, it's best to take microdosed COCs.
-They contain a minimum of hormones, while you can adjust the frequency and regularity of menstruation.
+At 25 years old, if you do not have children, it is better to take microdosed COCs.
+They contain a minimum of hormones, while you can adjust the frequency and regularity of your periods.

 • Regulon